-Table Tennis England is aware that in order to be successful it relies not only on its paid staff but also on its dedicated volunteers workforce delivering table tennis at all levels across England.
-All members and staff should ensure that they take the appropriate steps to ensure that unsuitable people are prevented from working with young people and adults.
+Table Tennis Wales is aware that in order to be successful, it relies not only on its paid staff, but also on its dedicated volunteer workforce, delivering table tennis at all levels across Wales.
+All members and staff should ensure that they take the appropriate steps to ensure that unsuitable people are prevented from working with children.
 The following guidelines should be used in the recruitment of staff and volunteers:

-- 1. Advertising if any form of advertising is used it should always reflect the following: - the aims of the organisation and the programme involved - responsibilities of the role - level of experience and qualifications required - the organisation's stance on safeguarding and equality - 2.
-Pre-application information any information sent out to potential applicants should include: - A role description including responsibilities - A person specification - An application form unless a CV is sufficient - 3.
-Applications all applicants should complete an application form which should request the following information: - Name, address and national insurance number - Relevant experience, qualifications and training
+- 1. Advertising if any form of advertising is used it should always reflect the following: - the aims of the organisation and the programme involved - responsibilities of the role - level of experience and qualifications required - the organisation's stance on safeguarding and equality

-- List of past career - Any criminal record - Whether the applicant's are known to Children's or Adult Services - It should be made clear that a DBS check will be required for those posts that are involved with working with and taking responsibility for young people and adults at risk. - The names of 2 referees, who should not be relatives and at least one should be their current employer, or, in the case of a volunteer, an officer from their current or previous club - The applicant's consent to abide by the relevant Code of Conduct
+- 2. Pre-application information any information sent out to potential applicants should include: - A role description including responsibilities - A person specification - An application form unless a CV is sufficient - 3.
+Applications all applicants should complete an application form, which should request the following information: - Name, address and national insurance number - Relevant experience, qualifications and training - List of past careers - · Any criminal record - Whether the applicants are known to Children's Services - It should be made clear that a DBS check will be required for those posts that are involved with working with and taking responsibility for children. - The names of two referees, who should not be relatives and at least one should be their current employer, or, in the case of a volunteer, an officer from their current or previous club - The applicant's consent to abide by the relevant Code of Conduct